 They should make me a sanctuary; that I should dwell among them.
 (Shemos 25:8)

-Rav Yehuda Adas, Rosh Yeshiva of Kol Yaakov in Bayit Vegan, constructed a physically beautiful edifice for the yeshiva in the middle of a residential neighborhood.
-On Friday nights, many of the baalei batim in the neighborhood would pray in the Yeshiva.
-Rav Adas would speak between kabalas Shabbos and Maariv on topics that were relevant to both the baalei batim and the bnei yeshiva.
-In one such drasha he spoke about the concept of “making do with the minimal amount” and not to be involved in looking for opulence in life.
-After the drasha, one of the baalei batim went over to him, and asked, “Why don’t you practice what you preach!?
-This building is far beyond the means of the yeshiva, and by all standards it is a beautiful building.
-Why does the yeshiva need such an extravagant structure?”
-Rav Adas responded, “I don’t understand what you are saying, please repeat it.”
-The man repeated his statement two or three times until Rav Adas responded, “I think you have it wrong.
-You think I built such a beautiful building for me?
-I built it for YOU!”
-The man gazed at Rav Adas in amazement, trying to comprehend what he had just said.
-Rav Adas went on to explain, “This is your shul, where you pray.
-You have a fancy car and a fancy apartment.
-If the synagogue where you pray would just be of average beauty, there would be a great complaint against you in Heaven.
-But by the fact that you pray in such a beautiful synagogue, it shows Hashem that your davening and learning is very important to you.
-Hashem will hopefully then allow you to have a beautiful home and car as well.
+In one such drasha, he spoke about the virtue of being content with the minimum and avoiding the pursuit of opulence in life.
+After the drasha, one of the baalei batim approached him and said, “Why don’t you practice what you preach?
+This building is far beyond the yeshiva’s means – by any standard, it’s an extravagant and beautiful building.
+Why does the yeshiva need something so opulent?”
+Rav Ades looked puzzled and replied, “I don’t understand what you are saying.
+Please repeat it.”
+The man repeated his question two or three times.
+Finally, Rav Ades responded, “I think you have it backwards.
+You think I built this beautiful building for myself?
+No, I built it for YOU!”
+The man gazed at Rav Ades in amazement, trying to grasp the meaning.
+Rav Ades continued, “This is your synagogue, where you pray.
+You drive a fancy car and live in a fancy apartment.
+If the synagogue where you pray were merely average in beauty, there would be a serious complaint against you in Heaven.
+But when you pray in such a beautiful synagogue, it demonstrates to Hashem that your davening and learning are truly important to you.
+In that merit, Hashem may continue to bless you with a beautiful home and car as well.

-This is an introduction to the explanation of the verse “you shall make for me a sanctuary, and I shall dwell within it.”
-The Shla Hakadosh (Yeshayahu ben Avraham Ha-Levi Horowitz 1555– 1630), adds that when building a house, one should actually set aside a room to do there his avodas Hashem.
-It seems to me that that room should be furnished appropriately to give it the proper respect for such a room.
+This story can serve as an introduction to the meaning of the verse, “They shall make for Me a sanctuary, and I shall dwell among them.”
+The Shla Hakadosh (Yeshayahu ben Avraham Ha-Levi Horowitz 1555– 1630) expands on this idea, teaching that when one builds a house, he should designate a room dedicated to avodas Hashem.
+In my view, that room should be furnished with appropriate dignity and beauty, encouraging the proper respect for its purpose.

-Rabbi Reuvain Grozovsky (1886-1958) at the chanukas habayis of yeshivas Kaminetz (approx. 1936) spoke about why it is necessary for a yeshiva to have a beautiful building.
-I think that his idea is reflected in that which we already stated.
-However, he added another aspect which is extremely important: Why should a yeshiva have a building altogether?!
-Why don’t the students learn in the local synagogue?
-If I understood his answer properly, it is because the talmidei chachamim who set themselves apart from worldly matters should have a beis medrash that is only involved in spirituality.
-This is different from a synagogue where the congregants are involved in worldly affairs, too.
+At the chanukas habayis of yeshivas Kaminetz (approx. 1936), Rabbi Reuvain Grozovsky (1886-1958) addressed a similar question.
+Why is it necessary for a yeshiva to have a beautiful building?
+His insight is reflected in what we’ve already stated, however, he added an extremely important aspect: Why should a yeshiva have a building altogether?!
+Let the students learn in the local synagogue!
+If I understood him correctly, it is because talmidei chachamim who separate themselves from worldly pursuits should have a beis medrash devoted purely to spirituality.
+A regular shul, by contrast, serves people who are necessarily involved in worldly affairs as well.

 Leave A Comment